fchanaud/tennis-camp-connect/DEPLOYMENT.md

 ```
 NEXT_PUBLIC_SUPABASE_URL=your_supabase_project_url
 NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key
+ADMIN_PASSWORD=your_secure_admin_password
+COACH_PASSWORD=your_secure_coach_password
 ```

+**Important:**
-**Important:** Use your actual Supabase credentials from your Supabase project settings.
+- Use your actual Supabase credentials from your Supabase project settings
+- Set secure passwords for admin and coach users
+- These passwords are stored securely in environment variables and never exposed in the code

 ### Step 4: Deploy